chipsalliance/firrtl-spec/spec.md

 The probed expression must be a static reference.

-See [@sec:probe-types;@sec:probe] for more details on probe references and their use.
+See [@sec:probe-types; @sec:probe] for more details on probe references and their use.

 # Namespaces